Prostitution in Uganda

 Prostitution in Uganda is illegal according to Uganda's 1950 Penal Code, but is widespread despite this.
 Many turn to prostitution because of poverty and lack of other opportunities.
 A study of Kampala teachers in 2008 showed that teachers were turning to prostitution to increase their income.
 A sex worker can earn around USh.1.5 million/= (£439 sterling) per month, whereas this would be a yearly wage for a secondary school teacher.
 There are many Kenyan prostitutes in the country.

-Sex trafficking, HIV, and Child prostitution are problems in the country.
+Sex trafficking, HIV, and child prostitution are problems in the country.
+In 2017, the Uganda AIDS Commission (UAC), estimated that 570 females aged between 15 and 24 contract HIV infections every week, an average of more than 81 daily.

 Overview

 In 2003, Ugandan authorities ordered sex workers to pay a tax of USh.9,000/= (£2.63 stg) in order to operate in Malaba.
-Also in 2003 Ugandan MPs met sex workers who were concerned about "police harassment" and claiming that it was unfair that police officers were arresting sex workers while they waited for clients.
+Also in 2003 Ugandan MPs met sex workers who were concerned about "police harassment" and claiming that it was unfair that police officers were arresting sex workers while they (sex workers) waited for clients.

 Prostitutes operate in Kampala city centre.
-Ahead of the 2007 Commonwealth leaders' meeting in the city, the prostitutes were moved out of the city centre to designated zones in the suburbs.
+Ahead of the 2007 CHOGM Conference in the city, the prostitutes were moved out of the city centre to designated zones in the suburbs.

 Violence erupted in Kampala in 2016 between Ugandan and Kenyan prostitutes.
 The Kenyan prostitutes were charging a low price, and the Ugandans were angry that the Kenyans were taking all their trade.
 Local leaders intervened to stop the fighting, and the Kenyans agreed to charge the same price as the Ugandans.
 Two Kenyans were injured.
 In an attempt to stop the influx of Kenyan prostitutes, the authorities planned to charge a registration fee.

 With 6,000 construction workers building the new Hydroelectric Power Station fuelling demand, there are many prostitutes in the Karuma area.

 Lyantonde is a truck-stop town and the main stop-over on the main highway from Kampala to Kigali, the capital city of Rwanda.
 There are many prostitutes in the town to service the truck drivers needs.
 The area has the highest rate of HIV in the country, nearly twice the national average.

 HIV

 Uganda is in the top 10 of countries with the highest HIV prevalence rates.
 Sex workers are a high risk group.
-In 2013 they had a 34.2% prevalence rate.
+In 2013 they had a 34.2 percent prevalence rate.
 Even in Kampala, where HIV infection is the highest in the country, clients are reluctant to use condoms and will offer many times the usual rate for unprotected sex.